-Buyer requirements can be divided into (1) musts, requirements you must meet in order to enter the market, such as legal requirements, (2) common requirements, which are those most of your competitors have already implemented, in other words, the ones you need to comply with in order to keep up with the market, and (3) niche market requirements for specific segments.
+Buyer requirements can be divided into (1) musts, requirements that you must meet in order to enter the market, such as legal requirements, (2) common requirements, which most of your competitors have already implemented; in other words, the ones that you need to comply with in order to keep up with the market, and (3) niche market requirements for specific segments.

 The food safety requirements for avocados are the same as for other fresh fruit and vegetables.
 You can find a complete overview in:

-- The Export Helpdesk that provides an overview of export requirements for avocados (code 08044000) per country
+- the Trade Helpdesk, providing an overview of export requirements for avocados (code 08044000) per country.

-- Find out the MRLs that are relevant for avocados by consulting the EU MRL database in which all harmonised MRLs can be found.
-You can search on your product or pesticide used.
-The database shows the list of the MRLs associated to your product or pesticide.
+- Find out the MRLs that are relevant for avocados by consulting the EU MRL database, in which all harmonised MRLs can be found.
+You can search for your product or the pesticide used.
+The database shows the list of MRLs associated with your product or pesticide.

 - Reduce the amount of pesticides by applying integrated pest management (IPM) in production.
 IPM is an agricultural pest control strategy that includes growing practices and chemical management.

-- Read more about MRLs in the EU Export Helpdesk.
-Check with your buyers if they require additional requirements on MRLs and pesticide use.
+- Read more on MRLs in the EU Export Helpdesk.
+Check with your buyers whether they require additional requirements for MRLs and pesticide use.

 Complying with phytosanitary requirements

-Fruit and vegetables exported to the EU must comply with the EU legislation on plant health.
-The European Commission has laid down phytosanitary requirements to prevent introduction and spread of organisms harmful to plants and plant products in Europe.
+Fruit and vegetables exported to the EU must comply with EU legislation on plant health.
+The European Commission has laid down phytosanitary requirements in order to prevent the introduction and spread of organisms harmful to plants and plant products in Europe.
 These requirements are managed by the competent food safety authorities in the importing and exporting countries.

-- Read more about plant health in the EU Export Helpdesk.
+- Read more on plant health in the EU Export Helpdesk.